SkipsoLabs/collapsible/README.md

 git clone https://github.com/domcorvasce/collapsible
 ```

-Then, go into the folder and install the development dependencies ():
+Then, go into the folder and install the development dependencies:

 ```shell
 cd collapsible
 yarn
 ```

-You're ready to build the minified script:
+You're ready to build the asset:

 ```shell
 yarn build